NJ Statehouse Dome

-NJ Statehouse DomeWith legislative committees advancing New Jersey's record-setting $60.7 billion Fiscal Year 2027 budget, another budget cycle is coming to a close.
-It is time to look to the future and begin to focus on the state’s most pressing need: our economy.
-Attention should turn to advancing policies that strengthen our economy, encourage investment, and improve New Jersey's long-term competitiveness, all of which have been virtually ignored for way too long.
+With Gov. Mikie Sherrill's signing of New Jersey's record-setting $60.7 billion Fiscal Year 2027 budget, another budget cycle has come to a close.
+It’s now time to look ahead and begin to focus on the state’s most pressing need: strengthening our economy.
+Attention should turn to advancing policies that encourage investment, promote growth and improve New Jersey's long-term competitiveness, all of which have been virtually ignored for way too long.

-Supporting economic growth and the business community was not a focus of this budget.
+Supporting economic growth and the business community was not a central focus of this budget.
 New Jersey’s employers – those who create jobs, drive investment, and fuel our state's economy – were given minimal support.

 These additional burdens on employers are the result of years of unsustainable spending growth.
 Rather than continuing to rely on taxing businesses to close budget gaps, state leaders should focus on controlling spending and creating a more competitive economic environment.